A topic from the subject of Analytical Chemistry in Chemistry.

 2. Characterization of Silver Nanoparticles:

-- Synthesis: The reaction between AgNO3 and sodium citrate leads to the reduction of Ag+ ions to form silver nanoparticles.
-Sodium citrate acts as a reducing agent and stabilizing agent.
+The reaction between AgNO3 and sodium citrate leads to the reduction of Ag+ ions to form silver nanoparticles.
+Sodium citrate acts as both a reducing agent and a stabilizing agent, preventing aggregation of the nanoparticles.

-- Characterization: UV-Vis spectrophotometry reveals the absorption peak of the silver nanoparticles, which corresponds to their surface plasmon resonance.
+UV-Vis spectrophotometry reveals the absorption peak of the silver nanoparticles, which corresponds to their surface plasmon resonance (SPR).
+The wavelength of this peak can provide information about the size and shape of the nanoparticles.

 Significance: